-In Western Australia, under the Freedom of Information Act 1992 (the FOI Act), the right applies to documents held by most State government agencies such as local governments.
+In Western Australia, under the Freedom of Information Act 1992 (the FOI Act), the right to access government documents applies to most state government agencies such as local governments.
 Documents accessible under the FOI Act include paper records, plans and drawings, photographs, tape recordings, films, videotapes or information stored in a computerised form.
 Timeframes on processing these requests during 2022/2023 were protracted due to a high volume of external reviews.
 Publishing of this statistical data is a requirement of the Annual Report.